Healthedata1/FHIR-IGPub-filebuilder/README.md

 to run from command line:

-`>python3 definition-filemaker.py`
+`>python3.5 definition.py`

+todo: split out templates into separate module template.py

-Assumptions and Precondtions...
+Assumptions and Precondtions:

+Needs to be python 3.5 ( not sure about 3.6)

-Global variables that need to be set...
+Global variables that need to be set...todo

-screenhots..
+screenhots.. todo